NameTaken3125/ACUFixes/README.md

 Example plugins: Asset Overrides ([source code](//github.com/NameTaken3125/AssetOverrides-ACUnity)), Halzoid98CPP ([source code](//github.com/NameTaken3125/Halzoid98CPP)) and the `ACUFixes.dll` plugin itself.

+## Some more modding resources
+### About Animation Modding
+See some notes [here](ACUFixes/src/AnimationTools/README.md) about the player's animation graph and how it was extended to implement the Removable Hood feature.

 ## Warning
 Consider backing up your savegame.